MyBB: MyBB 1.6

-On 3 August 2010, on the two year anniversary of MyBB 1.4's release, MyBB 1.6 was released with over 40 new features and included many tweaks, fixes and performance optimizations.
+On 3 August 2010, on the second anniversary of MyBB 1.4's release, MyBB 1.6 was released with over 40 new features and included many tweaks, fixes and performance optimizations.
 The 1.6 series is distributed under the GNU LGPL v3 and requires at least PHP 5.1.

 During the 1.6 series, several senior members of the MyBB Group changed positions.
 On 3 October 2010, Tim Bell was promoted to Product Manager with responsibilities of running the day-to-day operations of MyBB as well as the marketing aspect of the MyBB product.
 Dennis Tsang took a position as Technical Advisor, helping with software design and development of MyBB.

 On 5 December 2010 Ryan Gordon, the lead developer of MyBB for the past five years, resigned to pursue new challenges.
 As a result, Tom Moore took over Ryan's responsibilities for development and Dylan M took over management of the MyBB Merge System.

 MyBB 1.6.4, released 26 July 2011, was one of the largest MyBB updates and the first release in MyBB's history that required all core files to be replaced due to errors in previous releases of 1.6.
 It was also the first release to include feature changes which are normally reserved for major point (feature) releases, but was marred upon discovery that the release had been contaminated during a MyBB server breach with dangerous code that could be used to exploit forum installations running 1.6.4.
 The step to include new feature updates was taken to extend the life of the 1.6 series while MyBB's next series, MyBB 2.0, was being developed.

 On 25 November 2011, MyBB 1.6.5 was released.
 This version included over 10 new feature updates, including reCAPTCHA support and advancements to prevent spam users.

 On 10 February 2012, MyBB 1.6.6 was released as a security update.
 It fixed 14 low-risk vulnerabilities and fixed an issue allowing for the import of a non-CSS stylesheet.
 MyBB also fixed a bug in 1.6.5 where announcements would disappear.
 On 14 February 2012, the MyBB Group announced that MyBB 1.6.6 was originally released with development code unintentionally included.

 On March 31, 2012, MyBB 1.6.7 was released, fixing over 70 issues, and introducing five feature updates.
 It fixed four SQL Injection vulnerabilities (low risk), an XSS vulnerability, and a path disclosure issue.
 The feature updates included wider display of Forum Rules, Custom Moderator Tool permissions, an override permission for sending an email to a user who has ignored you, and the ability for a user to log in with their email address.